- 1. Dive with the Thresher Sharks at Monad Shoal

 It’s one of the famous diving spots in all of Malapascua Island because this is where the famous thresher sharks can be spotted year-round every single day.
 Yes, that’s right.
 Thresher shark sightings are guaranteed!
 In fact, it’s the only place in the whole world where you can encounter these majestic sea creatures nearly on a daily basis.

-- Learn more about other top diving spots in the Philippines
+- Learn more about other top diving spots in the Philippines and other Cebu diving spots

 The fact that diving to see these thresher sharks is completely eco-friendly and sustainable.